l4rm4nd/MemeLord/STORAGE_BACKENDS.md

 # Storage Backend Configuration

-This application now supports multiple storage backends via `django-storages`.
+This application supports multiple storage backends via `django-storages`.

 You can configure which storage backend to use through environment variables.

 ## Supported Storage Backends